sebmaynard/aws_signin/README.md

 # aws_signin
 A disgusting script that lets you signin to the AWS console using your keys from the command line.

+## Dependencies

+You must have boto3 and requests libraries available for python to load

+    pip install boto3 requests

 ## How to use it

 Load your AWS keys as environment variables, then run